Msteve87/AI_WEEKLYREPORT/README.md

 - ModuleNotFoundError: No module named 'pandas'
   Comment out or remove any unused `import pandas as pd` lines since this project does not require pandas.

 - Ollama errors: ensure Ollama CLI is installed and the model name in `daily_task.py` is available.
+Use `ollama pull <model>` to download the model before running the app.

 - Sound not playing: confirm `CUSTOM_SOUND` path is correct and `playsound` is installed; Windows fallback uses `winsound`.